-CENTOGENE offers enzymatic testing for galactocerebrosidase enzymatic testing, full gene sequencing and deletion/duplication analysis of the GALC gene.
+CENTOGENE offers enzymatic testing for galactocerebrosidase enzymatic testing, sequencing and deletion/duplication analysis of the GALC gene.
 The GALC gene is also part of the following panels:

 The differential diagnosis of GALC–related diseases - depending on the major symptoms in the initial case – includes the following diseases:

 - Arylsulfatase A deficiency, also known as metachromatic leukodystrophy (ARSA gene)

 To confirm/establish the diagnosis, we offer galactosylceramidase enzymatic testing, GALC gene sequencing and deletion/duplication gene testing.
 We also offer a broad selection of NGS panels designed for the molecular diagnostics of related conditions/phenotypes.